What is the reason for this behaviour of Find.find?

 say, I don't use or seem to need Find.find() really).

-Updated by Dan0042 (Daniel DeLorme) about 1 year ago
+Updated by Dan0042 (Daniel DeLorme) over 1 year ago

 From what I remember of Windows,